 Most hiking and car camping happens within easy range of cell service.
 Indeed, these days it is uncommon to find a drive-in campground where you don’t have cell service.
 Even most backpacking trips will keep you within phone range for most of the trip.

-But what do you do for communication when you are truly out there?
-That is where the radio comes in to play.
+But what do you do for communication when you are truly way out there?
+That’s where other radio systems come into play.

 - Where are you going, and where are the people you need to contact?

 - How much equipment are you willing to bring, and how durable does it need to be?

 - How many people need to use the equipment, and what are their skill levels?

 - What is the tolerance level for equipment failure?

 The good news is that there are a wide variety of systems available for use.
 In the pages below I’ve provided an overview of some of the most common systems available.
 Each page offers a short introduction to what the system is, what it is good for, and what the limitations are.

 These radios are simple, compact, and can even be found in waterproof models.
 Their simplicity carries a price though: these are strictly short range devices.
 Where they excel is in keeping groups in touch while traveling together.
 Click the link above to learn more.

 CB radio has lost much of its popularity from its peak in the 70’s and 80’s.
 Despite that, these systems are still a viable option for groups traveling by vehicle.